 - Sports gear and backpacks your kids have outgrown

-- Anything else in good condition but which your family hasn’t used, worn, or looked for in the past year
+- Anything else that is in good condition but which your family hasn’t used, worn or looked for in the past year

 3. Put These Where They Belong